 If I can offer a bit of prudent advice before applying any primer or paint.
 Test a small patch in an inconspicuous location (inside a closet or pantry) of the complete process before priming and painting all of your walls.
 It would be best to find out something went wrong on that small patch instead of the whole interior or your RV that you’ve painted.

 Also, There are interior surface primer manufacturers that make an all-in-one primer and paint.
-I, again in good faith, DO NOT recommend it, particularly for RV walls with the wallpaper covering.
+Again in good faith, I personally DO NOT recommend it, particularly for RV walls that have a wallpaper covering.
 I’ve read several accounts where it did not adhere properly and the paint peeled.
-So, trusting those testimonies, do it right the first time even though it may take a extra step or two.

-And lastly, be aware that primer is going to be a thicker consistency as regular paint because it has an adhesion compound in it.
-Make certain to stir it throughly; even if you’ve just purchased it hours prior to priming your surfaces.
-When you’re finished filling your roller pan, cover the primer can so it won’t dry out or become clumpy.
+And lastly, be aware that primer has a thicker consistency than regular paint because it has an adhesion compound in it.
+Make certain to stir it throughly.
+Also, it’s important to cover the primer can immediately after filling your roller pan so the primer won’t dry out or clump.

 The original ceiling of our Landmark fifth wheel was the same dull, beige textured wallpaper as the walls.
 There was also a hideous (our opinion) plastic resin wood-grain light fixture thingie (or whatever they’re called) that had mirrors.